 Giant of Italy plants (aka ‘Italian Giant’) are big, bushy plants that produce huge, dark green leaves with a rich, strong flavor.
-Giant of Italy plants are biennial in USDA plant hardiness zones 5-9.
+Giant of Italy plants are biennial in USDA plant hardiness zones 5 to 9.
 This means it grows the first year and blooms the second.
 It often reseeds itself to return year after year.

 Uses for Italian Giant parsley are many and chefs frequently prefer this flat-leaf parsley over standard curled parsley in salads, soups, stews, and sauces.
 In the garden, this lovely plant attracts a variety of beneficial insects, including black swallowtail butterfly larvae.
 Giant of Italy parsley care and growing isn’t complicated.
 Read on to learn how.